phil-barrett/ADCI_1/README.md

-# ADCI_1
+# THCI ADCI_1

-ADCI_1 is an isolated Analog to Digital converter for CNC Plasma CNC designs.
+THC ADCI_1 is an isolated Analog to Digital converter for CNC Plasma CNC designs to implement Torch Height Control (THC) in grblHAL.
 It uses the standard grblHAL I2C interface available on a number of breakout boards.

 Technical specifications.